TGoldsack1/biolaysumm/index.md

 The data that will be used for this task is based on the [PLOS](https://journals.plos.org/plosone/s/data-availability) and [eLife](https://elifesciences.org/), published in [3].
 Each dataset consists of biomedical research articles (including their technical abstracts) and their expert-written lay summaries.
 The lay summaries of each dataset also exhibit numerous notable differences in their characteristics - for more details, please refer to [3].

 PLOS is the larger of the two datasets, containing 24,773 instances for training and 1,376 for validation. eLife contains 4,346 instances for training and 241 for validation.
-The datasets can be downloaded in [scientific_lay_summarisation](https://huggingface.co/datasets/tomasg25/scientific_lay_summarisation).
+The datasets can be downloaded in [BioLaySumm2025-PLOS](https://huggingface.co/datasets/BioLaySumm/BioLaySumm2025-PLOS) and [BioLaySumm2025-eLife](https://huggingface.co/datasets/BioLaySumm/BioLaySumm2025-eLife).

 <!-- The test data is composed of 142 PLOS article and 142 eLife articles. **Note: These test splits are different to those published in [3] and used for the 1st edition of BioLaySumm [2].** -->

 **For Task 2: Radiology Report Generation with Layman’s Terms**

 Four layman’s terms datasets ([PadChest](https://bimcv.cipf.es/bimcv-projects/padchest/), [BIMCV-COVID19](https://github.com/BIMCV-CSUSP/BIMCV-COVID-19), [Open-i](https://openi.nlm.nih.gov/faq#collection) and [MIMIC-CXR](https://physionet.org/content/mimiciii/1.4/)) will be provided for model training and used for evaluation.
 We will mainly base on non-MIMIC’s images because participants can easily access.
 We allow the use of MIMIC-XCR data to provide better results, and submissions that are trained on three datasets and four datasets will be evaluated separately.
+The dataset can be downloaded in [BioLaySumm2025-LaymanRRG-opensource-track](https://huggingface.co/datasets/BioLaySumm/BioLaySumm2025-LaymanRRG-opensource-track).